Updated: May 31

 Here is the old fashioned, yet, rather simple way of determining if you are getting erect during the night:

-Take a few postal stamps, lick them to make them a bit sticky and place – or rather paste them around your cock before you go to sleep.
+Take a few postal stamps, lick them to make them a bit sticky and place – or rather paste them around your penis before you go to sleep.
 If the perforations are snapped the next morning – then it means you had an erection while you were asleep.

 I think it may be just as difficult these days to find carrier pigeons than it would be to find postage stamps.